 Form a company via Rapid Formations

-Rapid Formations can provide a range of company formation packages, allowing you to incorporate with Companies House in Belfast in just 3 hours from as little as £12.99.
+Rapid Formations can provide a range of company formation packages, allowing you to incorporate with Companies House in Belfast in just 3 to 6 working hours from as little as £12.99.
 We are unable to provide a registered office service in Northern Ireland but you can simply choose a suitable alternate address for this purpose and enter the details during the registration process.

 We can, however, provide service addresses in London and Glasgow that can be used by company director, secretary, subscriber or PSC at the time of registration.
 All statutory mail received at the service address will be scanned and emailed to the named individual.